 Visiting Stanley Park is a highlight of a trip to Vancouver, British Columbia.
-The park is a 988-acre oasis of coastal rainforest and green areas right next to downtown and the ocean.
+The park is a 988-acre oasis of coastal rainforest and green areas right next to downtown Vancouver and the ocean.
 Much of the landscape consists of forest, but the park also contains large lawns, flower gardens, a lagoon, a lake, and beaches.
 One of my favourite areas is the beautiful rose garden, which I love to photograph.

 Stanley Park offers many different activities and contains many interesting tourist attractions.
 The area is a wonderful destination for local people as well as tourists.
 There is so much to see and do that it would take many articles to describe the area completely.
 I've chosen to focus on the rose garden and its nearby surroundings.
-All of the photos in this article were taken by me during my visits to the garden.
+All of the photos in the article were taken by me during my visits to the garden.

 The Rose Garden

 The Stanley Park rose garden was established in 1920 by the Kiwanis Club, a service organization.
 It contains over 3,500 rose bushes, which are arranged in flower beds and also climb over an arbor.
 Other cultivated plants and flowers surround the garden.

 The rose garden is divided into two sections, which are located on either side of a road.
 One of the joys of entering the garden is the glorious splash of colour that appears.
 The other is the beautiful fragrance that is carried on the breeze.